jeffbski/redis-rstream/README.md

 ## Usage

-Construct a read stream instance by passing in `client`, redis `key`, and optionally a `chunkSize` to stream data from.
-The default `chunkSize` (the size of the data packets in the stream) is 64KB.
-Be sure to enable an option in your client to return Buffers for the data, like `detect_buffers: true` so that binary data will be read properly.
+ - `redisRStream(client, key, [options])` - Construct a read stream instance by passing in `client`, redis `key`, and options.
+Be sure to enable an option in your redis client to return Buffers for the data, like `detect_buffers: true` so that binary data will be read properly.
+The default `options.chunkSize` (the size of the data packets in the stream) is 64KB, this is ignored if using the streams2 read(chunkSize) since the provided chunkSize will be used instead.
+You can limit how many pending reads are allowed for this read stream, by specifying `options.maxPendingReads` which defaults to 2.

 ```javascript
 var redis = require('redis');